 Rest and relaxation work hand in hand; one is not mutually exclusive from the other.
 Therefore, it is important that we invest time in both rest and relaxation, in order to optimise our mental and physical health.
 Make sleep and down-time a priority, particularly when you have had a stressful day both mentally and physically.
 Do not be afraid to listen to your body and take time out for yourself.
 Remember: In order to give your best, you have to be at your best.
 If you do not look after yourself, who is going to do that for you?

 If you are experiencing difficulties engaging in rest and relaxation, or find yourself stressed or burnt out, why not give us a call today?
 Our team of highly skilled and well-experienced psychologists have a variety of highly effective strategies available that can help in managing stress, difficulties sleeping, or engaging in relaxation.
 If you would like further information, call/email one of our friendly Client Relationship Team Members (i.e. receptionists) and they will be happy to answer any questions you might have.
-Alternatively, you can go to our website at www.psychprofessionals.com.au/contact-us and complete our Online Enquiry Form and someone will call you at a time convenient to you.
+Alternatively, you can visit us at The Psych Professionals.

 Loganholme Practice: P: (07) 3801 1772 | E: firstname.lastname@example.org